github/github-services/README.md

 GitHub Services
 ===============

 **NOTE:** GitHub Services have been [marked for deprecation](https://developer.github.com/changes/2018-04-25-github-services-deprecation/).
-Functionality will be removed from GitHub.com on October 1, 2018.
+Functionality will be removed from GitHub.com on January 31st, 2019.

 This repository contains code to integrate GitHub.com with third party services.